 N.B.
 Exit level depends on exposure to the target language outside the classroom, and on amount of independent study

-Little or no knowledge of the language.
+Very little or no knowledge of the language.

 About the Common European Framework